badpower45/test123/README.md

 - **Payroll**: `POST /api/payroll/calculate` - Calculate employee salary
 - **Dashboard**: `GET /manager-dashboard.html` - Manager dashboard

+### Initial Setup

+- On first run, the system creates a default owner account (ID: OWNER001, PIN: 1234).
+- Use this account to log in as owner and add employees via the owner interface.
+- No demo employees are included; all data is managed through the owner dashboard.

 ### Geofencing System

 The system validates employee location using: